LokoSama/portfolio/content/blog/article-01/index.md

 +++
-title = "Why you should build a starter project to optimize your side-projects" description = "" type = ["blog","post"] tags = [
+title = "Why you should build a starter project to enjoy your side-projects" description = "" type = ["blog","post"] tags = [